National Settlement Service Business Continuity Guide

 - Settlement agents with FedLine Direct® access to NSS that also have online access through the FedLine Advantage® Solution may be able to use FedLine Advantage to submit settlement files.

 - Depending on the nature of the disruption, the NSS offline service may be available to process settlement files.
 Note that the Federal Reserve Banks have limited capacity to process offline settlement files, and the NSS offline service is not designed or intended to support a broad-based service disruption.
 As a result, while the Federal Reserve Banks use best efforts to process offline settlement file submissions, there is no guarantee that an offline settlement file, in particular one that is submitted late in the operating day or that contains a large number of entries, will be accepted for processing.
 Only those persons identified as authorized individuals on your institution’s NSS 04 Agent Contact Information Form may submit offline settlement files on your institution’s behalf.

-- If you require an extension to the normal National Settlement Service operating hours and you meet the criteria set forth in the Fedwire Services and National Settlement Service Extension Guidelines, please contact the extension request line as noted in the guidelines.
+- If you require an extension to the normal National Settlement Service operating hours and you meet the criteria set forth in the Fedwire Services and National Settlement Service Extension Guidelines, please contact the extension request line at P: (866) 895-5985.
 The Federal Reserve Banks will communicate any extensions via the Service Status page.

 - General questions regarding a service disruption may be directed to the Customer Contact Center.
 For specific questions about NSS, please contact the Central Services Support Staff (CSSS).